Hansimov/scagui/README.md

 ## Introdutction

-GUI for Side-Channel Attack in MATLAB.
+Side-Channel Analysis Toolbox in MATLAB.

 Currently this project is under test.